loganpkinfosec/omni-reverse-payload-generator/README.md

 # omni-reverse-payload-generator
-Omni-Payload-Generator is a versatile toolkit designed for penetration testers and security professionals to efficiently generate diverse types of reverse shell commands and perform environmental checks.
+Omni-Reverse-Payload-Generator is a versatile tool designed for penetration testers and security professionals to efficiently generate diverse types of reverse shell payloads offline and at moments notice.
 This Python-based tool offers a robust feature set that includes generating commands for Bash, Netcat, Perl, Python, and PowerShell, among others.
 It uniquely supports encoding options like URL encoding and Base64, and caters to specialized scenarios with IFS variable manipulation for command injection or server-side template injection (SSTI).

 # Key Features
 - **Multiple Reverse Payload Generation**: Generate reverse shell payloads with ease using various technologies including Bash, Python, PowerShell, and much more.